 22.3.11.3 Maximum Number of Total Spatial Streams in MU PPDUs

-An MU capable STA shall support reception of MU PPDUs with the total number of space-time streams across the NUM_USERS users being less than or equal to its Compressed Steering Number of Beamformer Antennas Supported in the VHT Capabilities Info field.
+An MU capable STA shall support reception of MU PPDUs with the total number of space-time streams across the NUM_USERS users being less than or equal the value indicated in the Maximum Number of Receivable Space Time Streams subfield in the VHT Capabilities Info field.

 TGac editor, throughout 802.11 TGac draft 2.1, change the name of the MIB variable dot11VHTBeamformeeNTxSupport to dot11VHTBeamformeeNSTSSupport.